Boeing crew capsule launches to space station on test redo

 The drawn-out test flight program has cost Boeing approximately $600 million.

-“We’re not going to fly (crews) unless we feel like we’ve bought down the risk,” NASA space operations chief Kathy Lueders stressed on the eve of liftoff.
+“We’re not going to fly (crews) unless we feel like we’ve bought down the risk,” stressed NASA space operations chief Kathy Lueders.

 Boeing is seeking redemption as it attempts to catch up with SpaceX, NASA’s other contracted taxi service.
 Elon Musk’s company has been flying astronauts to and from the space station for two years and delivering cargo for a full decade.